vincenzopalazzo/SpyCblock/docs/README.md

 ## JSON version Bitcoin Blockchain

-Have the version of Bitcoin blockchain to JSON is parwerfool because is possible work on the JSON format, With this is possible create easy analisis on Bitcoin network.
+Having the version of Bitcoin blockchain to JSON is powerful because it is possible to work on the JSON format, With this is possible to create easy analysis on Bitcoin network.

-An example: I have create a simple analisis with [AnalytcsPyBlock](https://github.com/vincenzopalazzo/AnalyticsPyBlock) to get information from type of script utilized in the Bitcoin blockchain; this is the result and [here](https://vincenzopalazzo.github.io/AnalyticsPyBlock/) is avaible the web version
+An example: I created a simple analysis with [AnalytcsPyBlock](https://github.com/vincenzopalazzo/AnalyticsPyBlock) to get informations from type of script used in the Bitcoin blockchain; this is the result and [here](https://vincenzopalazzo.github.io/AnalyticsPyBlock/) is avaible the web version.

 ![analisis_script](imgs/result-global.png)